 What We Do

-The global rise of antizionism and antisemitism has exposed a critical gap in legal scholarship and policy.
 While antizionist activists in academia have developed sophisticated and deeply misleading frameworks that distort Jewish identity, history, and peoplehood, the legal community has not effectively countered these narratives with Jewish-identity-centered legal scholarship.

 As a result, anti-Jewish, anti-Israel rhetoric and narratives increasingly shape academic and legal discourse.